simchazyman/Therapist-Practice-Manager/README.md

 ---

-## ⚙️ Requirements
+## ⚙️ Requirements & Configuration

 - Python 3.8 or higher
 - MongoDB instance accessible via connection URI
 - Google API credentials for OAuth, Docs, and Calendar
-- Administrator email configured for access control
+- Administrator email(s) configured for access control

+A configuration file named `config.py` is included.
+It needs to have valid values put in to make the app run.